 If someone tampers with your car, comprehensive coverage can help you recover.

-When you’re the victim of vandalism or theft, it can feel devastating.
+When you’re the victim of vandalism, it can feel devastating.
 Look to law enforcement to help you catch the culprits — and to your comprehensive coverage to help you recover and get back behind the wheel.

 My car was vandalized.
 What should I do first?

 Launch into action by collecting evidence and calling law enforcement.
-Theft and vandalism are crimes, and you can treat them that way from the start.
+Vandalism is a crime, and you can treat it that way from the start.